-- After you warm up do some stretches.
+- After you warm up to do some stretches.
 (There is nothing wrong with stretching during your race.
-Honestly I don’t think if I hadn’t I wouldn’t have made it.)
+Honestly, I don’t think if I hadn’t I wouldn’t have made it.)

 - Fuel belt!
 We will have water every 2 miles but if you don’t bring something to eat while burning 4,000+ possible calories being burned you will crash!
 (I brought Cheese crackers! :D) When you pick up your packet feel free to pick up some fuel! ;D

 - Don’t fret if you see no one.
 I’m like the slowest person in our group & I’m proud of it!
 You will get there when you get there and (LRNC) will be there cheering you on till you cross that line.